biocommons/hgvs/doc/examples/creating-a-variant.rst

 parser, which means that you have the tools to serialize and deserialize (parse) each of the components that we’re about to construct.

-1. Make an Interval to defined a position of the edit
+1. Make an Interval to define a position of the edit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: ipython3